Andalusia

 Andalusia (/ˌændəˈluːsiə, -ziə/ AN-də-LOO-see-ə-,_--zee-ə, /-ʒ(i)ə, -ʃ(i)ə/ --zh(ee-)ə-,_--sh(ee-)ə; Andalucía /es/, /es/) is the southernmost autonomous community in Peninsular Spain, located in the south of the Iberian Peninsula, in southwestern Europe.
 It is the most populous and the second-largest autonomous community in the country.
 It is officially recognized as a historical nationality and a national reality.
 The territory is divided into eight provinces: Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Seville.
 Its capital city is Seville, while the seat of its High Court of Justice is the city of Granada.

 Andalusia is immediately south of the autonomous communities of Extremadura and Castilla-La Mancha; west of the autonomous community of Murcia and the Mediterranean Sea; east of Portugal and the Atlantic Ocean; and north of the Mediterranean Sea and the Strait of Gibraltar.
 The British Overseas Territory and city of Gibraltar, located at the eastern end of the Strait of Gibraltar, shares a 3/4 mi land border with the Andalusian province of Cádiz.

 The main mountain ranges of Andalusia are the Sierra Morena and the Baetic System, consisting of the Subbaetic and Penibaetic Mountains, separated by the Intrabaetic Basin and with the latter system containing the Iberian Peninsula's highest point (Mulhacén, in the subrange of Sierra Nevada).
 In the north, the Sierra Morena separates Andalusia from the plains of Extremadura and Castile–La Mancha on Spain's Meseta Central.
-To the south, the geographic subregion of Upper Andalusia lies mostly within the Baetic System, while Lower Andalusia is in the Baetic Depression of the valley of the Guadalquivir.
+To the south lies the western part of the Baetic System, while the north and west feature the Baetic Depression of the valley of the Guadalquivir.